 Path of tenacity: +1 will point per day per invoker level.

 Path of beguilement: Upon taking this path, you are forbidden from casting any spells that involve dealing direct damage in any way.
 You may replace any spells on your spell list that are ineligible.
-Under this path, all spells with mental attacks gain +1 and any illusionary or mind effecting spell has double its written duration.
+Under this path, all spells with mental attacks gain +1 and any illusionary or mind affecting spell has double its written duration.

-Rituals: At 8th level, an invoker can use their knowledge of magic to preform powerful rituals.
+Rituals: At 8th level, an invoker can use their knowledge of magic to perform powerful rituals.
 (See appendix [] rituals)

 Combat